Real-Life Car Accident Jury Verdicts

 The owner of the car who opened his door claimed that Scheherezede was not paying attention.
 The driver of the car that ran over her left arm claimed he didn't have time to avoid her.
 (Learn more about common fault issues in bike-versus-car accidents.)

-A jury decided that the driver who ran over Scheherezede's arm wasn't to blame, that the driver with the open door was 65 percent at fault and that Scheherezede was 35 percent at fault.
+A jury decided that the driver who ran over Scheherezede's arm wasn't to blame, that the driver with the open door was 65 percent at fault, and that Scheherezede was 35 percent at fault.

-The award was $103,331.
-However, because of Scheherezede's comparative negligence, the award was reduced to $56,620.
+The jury awarded Scheherezede $103,331.
+However, because of Scheherezede's comparative negligence, this amount was reduced to $56,620.

 Comments: Scheherezede is fortunate that her bicycle accident happened in California, a comparative negligence state.
 If this case had been filed in one of the five contributory negligence states, Scheherezede would not have been able to recover anything (because any contributory negligence in those states completely defeats the claim).
 Learn more about comparative and contributory negligence in car accident cases.